OrderLab/pBox/README.md

 After the instrumentation, the application just runs as normally, and pbox would automatically mitigate performance interference, which the end-to-end performance can observe.

-## Getting Started & Installing pBox Kernel (30 human-minutes + 40 compute-minutes)
+## Requirements

 pBox can be used in recent Linux systems (tested on Debian 10.9, Ubuntu 18.04, and Ubuntu 20.04).
 For development and exploration of pBox, we recommend the usage of a VM or QEMU.
 For performance measurements, pBox should be used in a physical machine.

-To ensure consistency for the artifact evaluation, the following instructions describe how to use pBox on a physical node in CloudLab.
-We will use **Utah xl170** machines in CloudLab.
-Please make sure that some nodes are [available](https://www.cloudlab.us/resinfo.php) before you start.
+To ensure consistency for the artifact evaluation, we run pBox on **physical nodes in CloudLab**.
+The following instructions describe the usage for this environment.

+**Hardware:**

+* The experiments require a total of **four nodes**:
+  * We will use one **Utah xl170** node in CloudLab to run the pBox kernel and applications.
+  * To run the experiments for Apache and Varnish, we will three additional clients nodes.
+These nodes can be of any type.
+* Please make sure such four nodes are [available](https://www.cloudlab.us/resinfo.php) before you start.

+## Getting Started & Installing pBox Kernel (30 human-minutes + 40 compute-minutes)

 1. Instantiate a CloudLab node.
     * [Login to Cloudlab](https://www.cloudlab.us/login.php).
     * Instantiate a node with our [cloudlab profile](https://www.cloudlab.us/p/FailureDetection/pbox).

-1. Login to the node using ssh
+2. Login to the node using ssh

-1. Create a pBox user account.
+3. Create a pBox user account.
      * run `sudo useradd -m -s $(which bash) -d /data/pbox -G sudo pbox` to create the account
      * run `sudo passwd pbox` to create the password for pbox account
      * Switch to pbox account `sudo su pbox`
      * change into home directory `cd ~`
      * **Note**: you may want to add your ssh public key in pbox user account if you want to ssh to the machine.

-1. Clone [pbox](https://github.com/OrderLab/pBox.git) and its submodules.
+4. Clone [pbox](https://github.com/OrderLab/pBox.git) and its submodules.
     * `git clone --recursive https://github.com/OrderLab/pBox.git pbox`

-1. Build pBox kernel.
+5. Build pBox kernel.

     ```bash
     cd ~/pbox/psandbox-kernel